Gerdome/airbnbresearch/README.md

 #### Change Configurations
 In order to change for instance the number of participants:
-Inside the **360** repository, open the settings.py file and change the configurations accordingly:
+Inside the **airbnbresearch** repository, open the settings.py file and change the configurations accordingly:

 ```
 SESSION_CONFIGS = [